Taylor Editions and the Centre for the Study of the Book present: Digital Editions Live – Launching the Oxford History of the Book Projects 2021

 - Katie Bastiman and Holly Abrahamson: Dante Ante-Purgatorio (MS. Canon.Ital.
 108).
 Edition.
 Blog post Meeting the manuscript.
 Blog post Goals for the digital edition.
 Twitter account @ante_purgatory.

 - Giuseppe Nanfitò: Boccaccio, Filocolo (MS. Canon.
 Ital.
 28).
 Edition.

 6) 2 June 2021 Collective Editing and Linked Data

 - Josephine Bewerunge, Molly Ford, Sam Heywood, Caroline Lehnert, Molly Lewis, Marlene Schilling: A collective edition of a German devotional miscellany (MS. Germ. e.
 5).
 Edition.
 Watch the launch.

-- Danielle Apodaca: Le Roman de Flamenca DH project across editions and translations.
+- Daniella Apodaca: Le Roman de Flamenca DH project across editions and translations.
 Watch the presentation.

 7) 9 June 2021 Transforming Manuscripts Watch the launch

 - Carrie Heusinkveld: Reconsidering the Metamorphoses by Clément Marot (MS. Douce 117).
 Edition.